100Daisy/NPSReact/README.md

 Created with React Native, featuring Material You design.

-NPSReact allows to browse latest games from [NPS database](https://nopaystation.com/).
+NPSReact allows to browse latest games from [NoPayStation](https://nopaystation.com/).

 ## Piracy Disclaimer

-No Pay Station client do not host content seen in the app and it's intended for users who own legitimate copies of the games and content they wish to download.

-I do not support piracy or illegal distribution of copyrighted material.

-Please use this app responsibly and in compliance with all applicable copyright laws.

-Respect the rights of content creators.
-Thank you.
+This application is **not affiliated with, endorsed by, or connected to NoPayStation** or any of its contributors.

+This app is designed solely as a **convenient browser tool** to access publicly available metadata. **We do not host, distribute, or promote pirated content of any kind.**

+Users are solely responsible for how they use this application.
+Downloading or using copyrighted material without proper authorization may violate local, national, or international laws.

+By using this app, you agree that:
+- You will only use it to access content you legally own.
+- You understand that accessing copyrighted content without proper rights is illegal.
+- The developers of this app are not liable for any misuse.

+If you do not agree with these terms, **please do not use this application**.

 ## About the code